Kelly O'Donnell: Honors

 O'Donnell was inducted into the Cleveland Journalism Hall of Fame in 2011 and the Ohio Radio/Television Broadcasters Hall of Fame in 2004.

 She has received the 2014 Alumnae Award and in 2010 the Alumni Merit award from Northwestern University.
 In 2017, O'Donnell was awarded the Northwestern Alumni Medal—the highest honor given by the Northwestern Alumni Association.

 She has received many honors, including Emmy awards, a National Headliner award, a New Hampshire Primary Award for Political Reporting, and Los Angeles Press Club awards.

 In 2021, she was elected president of the White House Correspondents' Association for 2023–2024.

 Personal life

-Kelly grew up in Mentor, Ohio.
+Kelly grew up in Euclid, Ohio.
 She graduated Villa Angela Academy (now Villa Angela-St. Joseph High School), a Catholic school in Cleveland.

-O'Donnell’s grandparents on both sides came from Ireland and she maintains Irish citizenship.
+O'Donnell's grandparents on both sides came from Ireland and she maintains Irish citizenship.
 She is married to J. David Ake.